kohlisneha/iSolution-Using-React/README.md

 3. **Umesha Dilshani** - Creator of infant eye care section
 4. **Yasiru Deshan** - Creator of the far-sighted test and the near-sighted test

+## Contact
+  For enquires,collaboration, or support reach out to snehakohli01@gmail.com